2016 in Film

 Thus far, you’re the only person I’ve heard rave about Class.
 I was kinda hoping for more good reviews.

-3. avatar Ash McSidhe says:
+3. Ash McSidhe says:

 I have yet to see Luke Cage, although I’m generally a fan of the Marvel TV-verse.
 I’ve enjoyed what I’ve seen of Supergirl (most of 1st season), and haven’t see a movie in a theater all year (sad-face).
 Now that the DC films are on streaming and DVD, I have a chance to see those.
 I enjoy Lucifer, it’s a guilty pleasure.